radouane-tamouss/Nvim-config/README.md

 # Neovim Configuration
+## Prerequisites
 This is my Neovim setup using LazyVim.
-It works well on macOS.
+It works well on macOS and Linux.

+Before using this configuration, please make sure to:

+1. Install LazyVim by following the official installation guide at [LazyVim Getting Started](https://www.lazyvim.org/installation)

 ## How to Install